Customizing Qt Assistant

 The search indexing will only index your custom *.html, *.htm, and *.txt files.

 -quiet flag can be passed on to Qt Assistant to prevent it from writing out the status message.

-Note: Qt Assistant will show the documentation in the contents view in the same order as it was registered.
+Note: Qt Assistant shows the documentation in the Contents view in the same order as it was registered.

 The appearance of Qt Assistant can be changed by passing different command line options on startup.
 However, these command line options only allow to show or hide specific widgets, like the contents or index view.
 Other customizations, such as changing the application title or icon, or disabling the filter functionality, can be done by creating a custom help collection file.

 The help collection file (*.qhc) used by Qt Assistant is created when running the

 qcollectiongenerator tool on a help collection project file (*.qhcp).
 The project file format is XML and it supports the following tags: